ReneFabricius/weighted_ensembles/README.md

 of the constituent classifiers and performs the combination on the union of these classes.
 Combination computation is also performed in a more optimized manner than in the method *predict_proba*.

 ## Usage
-Weighted LDA Ensemble can be used in custom applications by importing the WeightedLDAEnsemble class from WeightedLDAEnsemble.py.
+Weighted LDA Ensemble can be used in custom applications by importing the WeightedLinearEnsemble class from WeightedLinearEnsemble.py.
 There is also a script prepared for combining probability classifiers given their outputs on a set for LDA training and their outputs on testing set.
 This script is available in the file general_test.py as the function ensemble_general_test.